Popish Plot

 The Popish Plot was a fictitious conspiracy invented by Titus Oates that between 1678 and 1681 gripped the kingdoms of England and Scotland in anti-Catholic hysteria.
-Oates alleged that there was an extensive Catholic conspiracy to assassinate Charles II, accusations that led to the executions of at least 22 men and precipitated the Exclusion Bill Crisis.
-Eventually, Oates's intricate web of accusations fell apart, leading to his arrest and conviction for perjury.
+Oates alleged that there was an extensive Catholic conspiracy to assassinate Charles II, accusations that led to the show trials and executions of at least 22 men and precipitated the Exclusion Bill Crisis.
+During this tumultuous period, Oates weaved an intricate web of accusations, fueling public fears and paranoia.
+However, as time went on, the lack of substantial evidence and inconsistencies in Oates's testimony began to unravel the plot.
+Eventually, Oates himself was arrested and convicted for perjury, exposing the fabricated nature of the conspiracy.

 Background

 Development of English anti-Catholicism

-The fictitious Popish Plot must be understood against the background of the English Reformation and the subsequent development of a strong anti-Catholic sentiment among the mostly Protestant population of England.
+The fictitious Popish Plot must be understood against the background of the English Reformation and the subsequent development of a strong anti-Catholic nationalist sentiment among the mostly Protestant population of England.

 The English Reformation began in 1533, when King Henry VIII (1509–1547) sought an annulment of his marriage to Catherine of Aragon to marry Anne Boleyn.
 As the Pope would not grant this, Henry broke away from Rome and took control of the Church in England.
 Later, he had the monasteries dissolved, causing opposition in the still largely Catholic nation.
 Under Henry's son Edward VI (1547–1553), the Church of England was transformed into a strictly Protestant body, with many remnants of Catholicism suppressed.
 Edward was succeeded by his half-sister Mary I of England (1553–1558), daughter of Henry VIII and Catherine.
 She was a Catholic and returned the Church in England to union with the Holy See.
 Mary tainted her policy with two unpopular actions: she married her cousin, King Philip II of Spain, where the Inquisition continued, and had 300 Protestants burned at the stake, causing many Englishmen to associate Catholicism with the involvement of foreign powers and religious persecution.